About the journal

 Dionysius considers philosophy's relation, both negative and positive, to Christian belief in both ancient and modern times.
 As well as philosophical articles, Dionysius will publish articles on Classical and later literature and history, and on Hellenic, Christian, Jewish and Islamic religion, especially when they have a connection to philosophical questions.

-All subscriptions made online at stay.dal.ca/KxRegistration/Dionysius14 for the digital version only are $20.
-When filling out the form “Attendee” stands for subscriber.
+Online-only subscriptions are $20.
 Other subscription prices which include both online and printed versions of the journal are $30 for institutions and $25 for individuals.

 Online subscribers will have access to the current year’s journal and to the previous four years; earlier back issues will be accessible to all readers.